nonescz/turris-user-docs/docs/basics/reforis/storage-plugin/storage-plugin.md

 ## Multiple drives

 You can add additional drives anytime you need more space or redundancy.
-Simply select additional drive in the web interface.
+Simply select an additional drive in the web interface.

 **Data on the newly selected drive will be deleted.** Data on old drives will be spread across all enabled drives.